nmtrang29/blog/src/content/posts/hellokitty.md

 pubDate: '2024-04-01'
 ---

-## Concept

-As part of an internal company hackathon, I reimagined the Datadog branding through a playful lens.
-The Hello Kitty theme featured soft color palettes, rounded corners, sprinkled with lighthearted animations, offering a stark and refreshing contrast to the typical look and feel from observability tools.
+As part of an internal company hackathon, I gave Datadog a makeover by rebranding it with a Hello Kitty theme.
+This new look introduced a soft pastel color palette, rounded corners and animations everywhere.
+A refreshing departure from the tool's traditional utilitarian look and feel.

 ![Concept: Datadog UI in Hello Kitty theme](./_assets/hellokitty/datadog-hello-kitty.gif)